 How to negotiate a better salary

 Before you negotiate a better salary, you’ll want to make sure it is an appropriate time to do so.
 Is there an upcoming salary review?
-Have you been promoted?
+Been promoted?
 Have you achieved additional qualifications?
 Have the salaries in the market increased?

 If any of these align with your current circumstances, here are some steps to help you negotiate a better salary.